 5.6 Plates or packing are stowed and secured as required

-5.7 Elevating work platform is shut down in accordance with procedures
+5.7 The elevating work platform is shut down in accordance with procedures

 5.8 Routine post-operational checks are carried out in accordance with procedures